Lambert-Nguyen/cosmo-management/docs/features/IMPROVEMENT_PLAN.md

 ## 🎯 Conclusion

-The AriStay project shows excellent foundation and features but needs strategic improvements in security, performance, and maintainability.
+The Cosmo project shows excellent foundation and features but needs strategic improvements in security, performance, and maintainability.
 This improvement plan provides a roadmap to transform it into a production-ready, scalable system.

 **Key Benefits After Implementation:**
 - ✅ **Enhanced Security**: Protection against common vulnerabilities